 1. List warmup period; if you have never sent an email from your email list, I'll need to know that and we will warm up your list sending by slowly adding leads to your list at first (you'll still get the same number of leads over time, we'll just slow it down at first to warm up your list).
 List warmup is a huge factor of how effective your email list is in terms of deliverability.
 For example if we add 100 leads per day to a brand new list on an email autoresponder account that has never sent an email using your domain name (see domain name best practices next) then it can hurt your deliverability rate; a warmup is normal with email marketing and sending from a new domain (new domain = a web address/email that has never sent autoresponder or broadcast/bulk emails.)

 2. Your From Email Address: you must setup your email autoresponder account with a custom from email address (custom meaning, a web address you own preferably [email protected]).
-Never use generic emails such as "[email protected]" or "[email protected]" or "[email protected]" and certainly NEVER @gmail, @yahoo, @hotmail etc. There is a multitude of ways to implement and setup/receive emails to [email protected] - so if you need specific help please contact me before proceeding.
+Never use generic emails such as "admin@" or "info@" or "support@" and certainly NEVER @gmail, @yahoo, @hotmail etc. There is a multitude of ways to implement and setup/receive emails to [email protected] - so if you need specific help please contact me before proceeding.

 3. DKIM / SPF records: this is the technical side of email marketing and a side that almost no one will tell you about; it can seem complex if you have never dealt with it however, it's a major best practice.
 Each email autoresponder account will provide different info on this and you will want to search their help files for this information.
 However suffice it to say that these are simply text (TXT) records associated with your domain name (web address) and can be implemented at your domain registrar (GoDaddy, NameCheap, etc.).
 I can provide a custom consult and help with this if it is out of your league, however again, it's a best practice to implement this in your email marketing plan and can really help with trust and deliverability.